tamseel101/expense_tracker/README.md

-Expense Tracker
+# expense_tracker
-Expense Tracker in Python using sqlite3
+ Expense Tracker in Python that uses sqlite3.